- 2 tablespoons coconut oil (or ghee)

 - 1/4 heaped teaspoon ground turmeric

 - 2 teaspoons sea salt flakes

 - fresh coriander leaves, to serve

-Heat coconut oil in a deep 2 litre saucepan over medium-low.
+Heat coconut oil or ghee in a deep 2 litre saucepan over medium-low.
 Add cumin seeds, curry leaves and chillies.
 Fry for a few seconds until the cumin seeds start browning.
 Reduce heat to low and add the lentils.
 Fry on low, stirring constantly for about 2 minutes until lentils are glossy and turning a shade richer.

 Add spices and salt.
 Mix well.
 Add water and increase heat to medium-low.
 Cook uncovered for approximately 20 minutes, stirring occasionally.
 Top up with half a cup of water if most of it has evaporated.
 Cover and cook for another 5-10 minutes until the lentils are cooked and creamy.
 The consistency of the daal should be like a thick soup.